6 Tips for Using and Caring for Lithium Ion Battery Safety

 Dispose Properly

 Do not dispose of your dead batteries yourself.
 Instead, take them to a certified battery recycling center.
 They will dispose of them properly to make sure the batteries do not start fires or lead to chemical leaks.
-Before you bring your used batteries to a facility, tape the battery terminals with electrical tape (any tape made of non-metallic material is acceptable, but electrical tape is preferred) to ensure safe transport.
-You can put each battery in its own plastic bag as well.
+Before bringing your used batteries to a facility, tape the battery terminals with electrical tape (any tape made of non-metallic material is acceptable, but electrical tape is preferred) to ensure safe transport.
+You can put each battery in its plastic bag as well.

-Be Prepared for a Fire
+Prepare for a Fire

 The first step in lithium-ion battery safety is concern by user is choosing the best possible battery for your product or device.
 CM Batteries crafts reliable and safe customized batteries for a wide array of unique applications and environments.
 Reach out to a CM Batteries representative today to learn more.